riceissa/issarice.com/pages/my-quora-answers.md

 Power Smoothies, but again this applies to a greater class of people than that of just teachers.

----
+\

-I was reminded (by Vipul) that I also watched some of his math videos on YouTube.
+I was reminded (by Vipul) that I have also watched some of his math videos on YouTube.
 I thought these were high quality, and especially interesting since they went into more abstract topics than the typical math videos one finds online (e.g. Khan academy).
+More recently, I watched his videos on proving limits using the epsilon–delta definition (available as a playlist [here](https://www.youtube.com/watch?v=smP5NIYsvPc&list=PLC0bHnWu122lmEcvTXAnTbb33-faiCY1E)).
+I thought the videos were good, and more detailed than what my math class did in college (at the same level).
+I didn't like that he already had the delta beforehand instead of using "scratch work" like many others do (although the algebraic computations do make it rather obvious what to choose for delta).
+When I asked about this, he was also willing to point out a few more things, like how the choice of delta was related to the derivative of the function.
+I wish he had another video explaining this, though it's understandable that at the introductory stage this sort of thing isn't discussed.

 ## University of Washington: Why do the computers in the undergrad astro lab only have Scientific Linux with Python 2.4?